 Bottom line – a cup of perfectly brewed 90+ coffee can easily be forgotten if the consumer does not understand its background.
 The core of specialty coffee is not its 80+ score.
 It’s the story of that coffee and how it is told.
 It’s where the third wave and specialty coffee join hands and give you the ultimate coffee experience you’re searching for.

 We're all in this together

-In this little blog we only took a small peek into what specialty coffee actually is.
+In this little blog, we only took a small peek into what specialty coffee is.
 But bottom line, we have learned that specialty coffee is not just a number.
 It’s a mindset of appreciation for every stage of the coffee game.
-We depend on quality and exceptional work by every single player in this game in every stage, from seed to cup.
+We depend on the quality and exceptional work by every single player in this game in every stage, from seed to cup.
 Or even better, from soil to cup!